Top Flowering Plants To Help Pollinators

 Building on that, pollution, chemicals, and changes in the weather are all negatively affecting the pollinator populations around the world.

 There are ways that we can help these important insects!
 By planting various flowers, shrubs, and trees, we are providing homes.
 And if we begin to be mindful of our environment, we will see it flourish more than before.
+Looking for even more information about which plants to use in your pollinator garden?
+Check out what our friends at Gardeners Path have to say in their article How to Attract pollinators.

 Happy Pollinator Week!